University of Houston–Downtown

-The University of Houston–Downtown (UHD) is a public university in Houston, Texas.
-It is part of the University of Houston System and has a campus that spans 40 acre in Downtown Houston with a satellite location, UHD-Northwest in Harris County.
-Founded in 1974, UHD is the second-largest university in Houston.
-The university serves students in four academic colleges and offers 56 degree programs—46 bachelors and 10 masters.
-UHD also offers 15 undergraduate-completion programs and 3 fully online master's programs.
-Awarding more than 3,600 degrees annually, the UHD boasts more than 64,000 alumni.
+The University of Houston–Downtown (UHD) is a public university in Houston, Texas, United States.
+Established in 1974 as University of Houston–Downtown College (UH–DC), it has a campus that spans 40 acre in Downtown Houston with a satellite location, UHD–Northwest, inside Lone Star College–University Park.
+The university is one of three institutions in the University of Houston System.

+As of Fall 2023, UHD enrolled 14,105 students in 4 academic colleges and offers 57 degree programs—45 bachelor's and 12 master's.
+Awarding more than 2,700 degrees annually, the university has more than 67,000 alumni.

 History

+The University of Houston–Downtown College was established when the University of Houston acquired the assets of South Texas Junior College at One Main Street on August 6, 1974.
+On April 26, 1983, Senate Bill 235 (SB 235) changed the name of the institution to the University of Houston–Downtown.

-UHD's expansion and physical growth continued in the late 1990s.
-The Willow Street Pump Station (listed among U.S. National Register of Historic Places) was renovated, and the Commerce Street Building opened, providing a new home for the College of Public Service.
+The University of Houston–Downtown's expansion continued in the late 1990s.
+The Willow Street Pump Station was renovated, and the Commerce Street Building opened, providing a new home for the College of Public Service.
 In the early 2000s, the Shea Street Building opened as the new home for the College of Business.

 UHD celebrated a milestone when it enrolled the first class of MBA students in the College of Business.
 In 2016, a 26,000-square-foot Welcome Center opened its doors, and the O'Kane Gallery landed a new home featuring exhibitions for student, faculty, and local and national artists.
 Dedicated to the health and wellness of the Campus Community, the Wellness & Success Center opens its doors in January 2023.